ahmetax/Checked-Turkish-Word-List/README.md

 ```bash
 python yeni_kelime_tara.py
 ```
-You can add the words in the file kesin_turkce_adaylari.txt to your list.
+You can add the words in the file yeni_kesin_turkce_adaylari.txt to your list.
 We will examine these words more thoroughly later.

 Note: If you want to rebuild the trigram_model.txt file: